Providers

 There is a compendium of theories and practices utilized as a framework that is developed depending on your needs.
 These are the following: Person-Centered Therapy, Motivational Interviewing, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Solution-Focused and Strength-Based Therapies, Structural Family Therapeutic Approach

 As these approaches offer tools from which to guide the process, the therapeutic relationship is the foundation for growth for each individual in a safe and supportive environment.
-I welcome you to engage in a supportive, nurturing, and life inspiring process of self-exploration.
+I welcome you to engage in a supportive, nurturing, and life-inspiring process of self-exploration.

-Gillian Farrell, MS, LSWAIC
+Gillian Farrell, MS, LICSW

 Therapist (she/her/hers)